-(Tossup 24) The son of this nation's leader, Flavio, has been accused of running a rachadinha, a kickback given by aides to an elected official for appointing the.
-The president of this nation, Jair Bolsonaro, contracted COVID this past July.
+(Tossup 24) The son of this nation's leader, Flavio, has been accused of running a rachadinha, a kickback given by aides to an elected official for appointing them.
+This country's leader compared those afraid of COVID to "weaklings" in an inflammatory speech given in November of 2020.
+That President of this nation, Jair Bolsonaro, contracted COVID in July.
 For the point, name this country with the third highest number of Coronavirus cases of any country in the world to date, and the greatest number of any country in South America